coavins/EmoTrackerPacks/README.md

 ## Contact

-If you encounter a problem with the autotracker, please create an issue in this repository or reach out to me via email or Matrix chat with the addresses on my profile.
+If you encounter a problem with the autotracker, please create an issue in this repository.

-If you're having trouble with basic use of the tracker in general, you might want to check out the [upstream repository](https://github.com/Hamsda/EmoTrackerPacks).
+If you're having trouble with basic use of the tracker in general, you might want to check out [Hamsda's repository](https://github.com/Hamsda/EmoTrackerPacks).

 # Setup